José Sosa: Beşiktaş

 On 31 August 2014, Sosa was signed by Turkish club Beşiktaş on loan from Metalist Kharkiv.
 On 15 October 2014, the club announced that the buying option has been used, making Sosa's move to the Turkish side definitive, for €3.4 million.
 In the 2015–16 season, Sosa served 12 assists in 2015–16 Süper Lig, at least 4 more than any other player.

-Milan
+AC Milan

-On 17 August 2016, Sosa joined Italian club A.C.
-Milan for €7.5 million fee, signing a two-year deal.
+On 17 August 2016, Sosa joined Italian club AC Milan for €7.5 million fee, signing a two-year deal.
 He made his debut for Milan on 27 August 2016, coming off the bench in the 80th minute during a 4–2 loss away against his former club Napoli.

 Following Riccardo Montolivo's long-term injury sustained in October 2016, Sosa assumed the role of a deep-lying playmaker, alternatively known as regista, operating in front of the team's defense line in 4–3–3 formation.
 Adapting to the change of position from his usual attacking midfielder role, he cited Juan Sebastián Verón as inspiration.